rsyslog/rsyslog-doc/source/configuration/modules/omfile.rst

 Legacy:        $OMFileASyncWriting
 =============  ===================

-if turned *on*, the files will be written in asynchronous mode via a separate thread.
+If turned *on*, the files will be written in asynchronous mode via a separate thread.
 In that case, double buffers will be used so that one buffer can be filled while the other buffer is being written.
 Mind that if using *dynaFile* and this parameter is turned *on*, it can result in **a lot** of rsyslog threads (one per file currently open).